 Today, digital technology is standard for all hearing aids.
 The earlier analogue models amplified all sounds, even those you didn’t want to hear.
 With digital it’s much easier to separate speech from background noise, and to adapt the unit to the individual user.
 However a hearing aid still can’t amplify only the desired sounds.
 To do this, it has to know which sounds you want to hear.

 This is something Thomas Lunner is exploring further, as he continues his work on hearing and hearing aids.
 He becomes the leader of a large research group at Oticon, while keeping one foot at Linköping University, as a part-time professor.
 Among other projects, he is working on the development of a new super hearing aid, which will be controlled by the brain, and will allow the user to hear a particular person more clearly – simply by thinking.
 This could become a reality thanks to new research that has identified how the brain’s signals help us focus on a specific sound.
-Later he becomes research lead for Meta's hearing science lab.
+Later he becomes research lead for Meta's hearing science lab in th United States.

 Read more about the research